Track spacing: Measurement

-By definition the track spacing is given from center to center of a rail track.
-For an actual construction the distance is measured from the inside of a rail head to the matching one of the other track.
-As far as both tracks have the same gauge this is the same distance.
+By definition, the track spacing is given from centre to centre of a rail track.
+In actual construction, the distance is measured from the inside of a rail head to the matching one of the other track.
+If both tracks have the same gauge, it is the same distance.

 Sharp curves

-Track centre may need to be widened on sharp curves.
-Gauge may also need to be widened, requiring special sleepers if made of concrete.
+The track centre may need to be widened on sharp curves.
+Gauge may also need to be widened.
+If concrete sleepers are used, they will have to be specially made.

 Accidents

 If track centres are "narrow" then a problem on one track may affect other track(s).
-This is called a "common mode" failure.
-It affects rail, road, and canals.
+That is called a "common mode" failure, and it affects railways, roads, and canals.

-River accident damages bridge in both directions.